From Farms to Incubators focuses on connecting, elevating, and inspiring women in AgriFoodTech.

-We are currently delivering on this mission through our various storytelling efforts that amplify the voices and contributions of leaders and entrepreneurs in the agrifoodtech industry.
-Our growing community also provides resources, events, educatio and mentorship for women working in agrifoodtech, to expand access to career opportunities in the field.
+We are currently delivering on this mission through our various storytelling efforts, which amplify the voices and contributions of leaders and entrepreneurs in the AgriFoodTech industry.
+Our growing community also provides resources, events, education, and mentorship for women working in AgriFoodTech to expand access to career opportunities.

 The Farms to Incubators initiative has produced an award-winning documentary film short and news stories that have received national coverage.
 It has been awarded grants from the International Center for Journalists and the International Women's Media Foundation.
-It continues to elevate and connect women in agtech by documenting their stories and giving public talks and presentations that amplify their stories.
+It continues to elevate and connect women in AgriFoodTech by documenting their stories and giving public talks and presentations that amplify their stories.
+The organization cultivates the next generation of women leaders in the industry through education and training initiatives.
+It holds to the philosophy of “Legacy is not what you leave for people but with them (Cameron Macias).”
 From Farms to Incubators is a 501(c)3 nonprofit organization.
 All donations and membership dues are tax deductible.

 “We need more women at the table and it begins with giving voice to the journey of women who are already contributing to the food systems.” – Amy Wu